Tulsa police kill burglary suspect who reportedly fired sawed-off shotgun at officers

-A 12:20 p.m. report of a burglary of a home near the northeast corner of East 3rd Street and South Delaware Avenue resulted in a foot chase between a male suspect and officers that ended in the 2800 block of East Second Street.
+A 12:20 p.m. report of a burglary of a vacant house near the northeast corner of Third Street and Delaware Avenue resulted in a foot chase between a man and officers that ended in the 2800 block of East Second Street.

 The main suspect, whom police have described as a white man who appeared to be in his 30s, was pronounced dead at the scene.